 The “green” or “sustainable” economy that we’re building together has the potential to engage all of us.
 I teach the Green Careers Exploration course to think and learn with folks interested in figuring out the ways their work can help build this economy out.
 As a statewide and regional policy and training consultant on green job creation and preparation, and the former Green Careers Coach at the Franklin Hampshire Career Center, I bring a range of green career perspectives and job seeking strategies to the class.
 I have a Masters in Education from UMass Amherst.
 My current work looks simultaneously at preparing adult learners for work in the sustainable economy and growing these jobs.

-Jeremy Toal is a Registered Architect, a LEED Accredited Professional (LEED-AP BD+C), and a Senior Design Manager at Steffian Bradley Architects in Enfield,CT.
-Jeremy has been practicing sustainable design for over 18 years, specializing in highly energy-efficient construction methods, passive solar design, natural renewable materials, and renewable energy alternatives, with the goal of creating inspiring buildings which have a positive impact on their surroundings
+Jeremy is a registered Architect, licensed in MA and NY, and a LEED Accredited Professional, specialized in Building Design and Construction.
+He has been actively involved with the Western MA Chapter of the American Institute of Architects (WMAIA), serving on the board for many years and as President from 2012-2013, and is a member of the Northeast Sustainable Energy Association (NESEA).
+He is currently working at Juster Pope Frazier Architects in Northampton.
+Jeremy has been practicing sustainable design for over 20 years, specializing in highly energy-efficient construction methods, passive solar design, natural renewable materials, and renewable energy alternatives, with the goal of creating inspiring buildings which have a positive impact on their surroundings and occupants.